-A Tidal Waters Sport Fishing Licence is required to fish and retain shellfish, including prawn and shrimp.
-These may be purchased for a 1, 3, 5 day, or annual period.
+Tidal Waters Sport Fishing Licences may be purchased for a 1 day, 3 day, or 5 day period, or as an annual licence, covering the period April 1 to March 31 the following year.
+The annual licence fee is not pro-rated for annual licences purchased mid-season.
 Fees depend on licence duration, age (senior, adult, juvenile) and residency status.
 Licences for juveniles (ages 15 and under) are free.
-Fees are published in the BC Tidal Waters Sport Fishing Guide.
+Concessionary fees are not otherwise available.